New model structures for Algebraic Quantum Field Theory

 Our starting point comes from a recent development in the field of AQFTs which has been undertaken in the program of Benini, Schenkel and collaborators \cite{benini_linear_2020, benini_algebraic_2018,benini_homotopy_2015,benini_homotopy_2019, benini_operads_2021}.
-Their fundamental contribution was to identify operadic constructions, and their importance, on previous axiomatics and foundations, e.g. interpreting Haag-Kastler axioms and recognize generalizations \cite{yau_homotopical_2019} or justifying Fredenhagen's local-to-global principle \cite{fredenhagen_generalizations_1990}, as well as detecting its weakness.
-Reasonably, a good deal of new questions arises by the introduction of operad theory into the branch of AQFTs, as addresed in the survey \cite{benini_higher_2019}.
+Their fundamental contribution was to identify operadic constructions, and their importance, on previous axiomatizations and foundations, e.g.\ providing a simple axiom system that covers a variety of examples (orthogonal categories) or justifying Fredenhagen's local-to-global principle \cite{fredenhagen_generalizations_1990} from a structured point of view, as well as detecting its weakness when causality comes into play.
+Reasonably, a good deal of new questions arises by the introduction of operad theory into the branch of AQFTs, as mentioned in the survey \cite{benini_higher_2019}.

 Operad theory \cite{markl_operads_2002} has been proven to be a fruitful mathematical machinery to deal with algebraic structures.
 Its importance in mathematics is doubtless due to its multidisciplinarity, as it appears in homotopy theory, algebraic topology, geometry, category theory, mathematical physics or mathematical programming.
-For instance, this theory has also been a valuable tool in Kontsevich's work on quantisation of Poisson manifolds \cite{kontsevich_deformation_2003} or Costello-Gwilliam's factorization algebras in perturbative field theories \cite{costello_factorization_2017}.
+For instance, this theory has also been a valuable tool in Kontsevich's work on quantization of Poisson manifolds \cite{kontsevich_deformation_2003} or Costello-Gwilliam's factorization algebras in perturbative field theories \cite{costello_factorization_2017}.
 In the AQFT world, one of the main advantages of working with operads is the possibility of introducing manageable and computable homotopical techniques in the form of Quillen model structures, as observed in \cite{benini_homotopy_2019}.
 On the one hand, embracing homotopical mathematics permits a better understanding of non discrete phenomena such as gauge symmetries or the presence of anti-fields and anti-ghosts in the BV-BRST formalism (e.g. \cite{benini_quantum_2017, benini_homotopy_2015}).
 These facts motivate a deeper immersion into the homotopy theory of AQFTs.
 On the other hand, the presence of a Quillen model structure brings to our disposal an assorted toolkit to understand a particular homotopy theory.